 The Parylene-C AR coating was deposited onto both sides of the LVBF using a chemical vapor deposition polymerization (CVDP) process.
 In this process all exposed surfaces will have completely conformal coatings.
-To achieve the desired coating gradient thicknesses, a series of double-sided gradient coating (DSGC) fixtures were designed through an iterative rapid prototyping process that evaluated the restrictive volume features above
+To achieve the desired coating gradient thicknesses, a series of double sided gradient coating (DSGC) fixtures was designed through an iterative rapid prototyping process that evaluated the restrictive volume features above a silicon die's surface and the deposited Parylene-C coating thickness [20].